blitz-js/blitz/.changeset/modern-insects-raise.md

 "blitz": patch
 ---

-Remove unintended dependency on next-auth by updating the build method for next-auth adapter and removing it from the core build of @blitzjs/auth
+Remove unintended dependency on next-auth by removing it from the core build of @blitzjs/auth